The largest municipality of Austria is located in the Oetztal valley.

 Altitude: 1,377 m asl

 However, the Gaislachkogel cable car takes you from Sölden directly into the heart of the hiking area on the Gaislachkogel mountain (3,058 m asl).
-More than 300 km of hiking paths offer hiking possibilities in all levels of difficulty.
+A network of hiking paths offer hiking possibilities in all levels of difficulty.
 Enjoy easy hikes across alpine pastures, energetic tours in the alpine world as well as fixed rope routes.
 Also Oetzi might have wanted to cross in the world of these mountains about 5,300 years ago.
 Are you tired of hiking?
 The variety of mountain bike trails can really be put in an appearance.
 Those who are really daring can have a rush of adrenaline, trying paragliding, rafting or canyoning.
 Subsequently you deserve a convival evening in one of the taverns of Sölden…